laurci/kubernate/docs/index.md

 Kubernate is a Kubernetes YAML generator that can be used as an alternative to other popular tools like Helm.
 Kubernate is distributed as a library and as a CLI, both working toghether to achieve one goal: Kubernetes as Code.

-[The kubernate homepage](https://kubernate.dev) is a great place to get more information.
-Also checkout the [getting started guide](/getting-started) for a quick intro in how Kubernate works.
+Checkout the [getting started guide](/getting-started) for a quick intro in how Kubernate works.

 The official package is available on [NPM](https://npmjs.org/kubernate) but also on [GitHub packages](https://github.com/laurci/kubernate/packages/963222).